 If you owe money on credit cards, it's good to consolidate and not only save money with a lower interest rate, but also improve your cash flow which you can then place in an RESP.

 Q. How can I save money with weekly or bi-weekly payments?

 A. Because you pay more often, you pay the principal down faster.
 Because the principal is paid down faster, you pay less interest.

-*Mutual funds are offered through Credential Asset Management Inc. Commissions, trailing commissions, management fees and expenses may all be associated with mutual fund investments.
+*Mutual funds are offered through Credential Asset Management Inc. Mutual funds and other securities are offered through Credential Securities, a division of Credential QTrade Securities Inc. Commissions, trailing commissions, management fees and expenses may all be associated with mutual fund investments.
 Please read the prospectus before investing.
-Unless otherwise stated, mutual funds and other securities are not guaranteed, their values change frequently and past performance may not be repeated. ®Credential is a registered mark owned by Credential Financial Inc. and is used under license.
+Unless otherwise stated, mutual funds and other securities are not guaranteed, their values change frequently and past performance may not be repeated. ®Credential is a registered mark owned by Aviso Wealth Inc. and is used under license.